danielgroves/danielgroves.net/src/development/_posts/2016-10-09-move-to-heroku.md

 The process is fairly easy – I completed it in just a few hours, some of which was waiting for DNS changes.
 We’ll start by creating a staging ‘app’ in Heroku and getting a working deployment.
 Once this is done we’ll use it as a template for our production ‘app’ before configuring the ‘review’ apps.
 We’ll then use a pull-request driven workflow to finish the setup by adding a routing layer, setting custom headers, and configuring SSL.

-Most of this can be completed from the command-line by installing the Heroku client, however of the sake of simplicity I’ll be using the web interface except where the command line makes something significantly easier, or cannot be avoided.
-You should make sure you have the Heroku client installed[^1] and then running `heroku login` to get everything set-up and ready to go.
+Most of this can be completed from the command-line by installing the Heroku client, however for the sake of simplicity I’ll be using the web interface except where the command line makes something significantly easier, or cannot be avoided.
+You should make sure you have the Heroku client installed[^1] and then run `heroku login` to get everything set-up and ready to go.

 ## Setup Staging

 The first thing to do is login to the Heroku dashboard and create a new app.
 This will be the staging application, and you should name it appropriately and choose the region closest to you, Europe in my case.
-As an example I named mine `danielgroves-net-staging`, and you should replace all occurrences of this within this article with _your_ app name.
+As an example I named mine `danielgroves-tutorial-staging`, and you should replace all occurrences of this within this article with _your_ app name.

 <figure>
     <img src="/assets/development/2016-10-09-move-to-heroku/create-app.png" alt="Create a new Heroku App" />